Most people feel that they are not living to their fullest potential.

 So if you wish, together we will explore some interesting territory.

 Each tradition has different methods of activating the third eye.
-Different methods may be appropriate for different people based on type, temperament, or some other factors.
+Various techniques may be appropriate for different people based on type, temperament, or other factors.

 In the rest of this guide, we will review five methods of activating the pineal gland.
 They include: